hacksur/model-one/README.md

 yarn add model-one joi
 ```

 ## Example

 In the following example we are going to define an user with the following fields first_name and last_name.

-First we need to import the Model an Schema from 'model-one' and the type for SchemaConfigI too.
+First we need to import the Model and Schema from 'model-one' and the type for SchemaConfigI too.

-We create a new Schema
+1. We create a new Schema, define table name and fields

 ```js